frontity/frontity/.changeset/tidy-pets-yawn.md

 "frontity": minor
 ---

-Add a new option `--theme` option which allows specifying the starter theme on the command line.
+Add a new option `--theme` which allows specifying the starter theme on the command line.
 If the theme is not specified, the user can pick a theme from an interactive prompt.